 Special Symposium Rate

-Limited bus service between the symposium proceedings at Howard University and the conference hotel will be provided to attendees at no additional cost.
-Additional information regarding bus service will be sent to symposium registrants in early November.
+Limited bus service between the symposium proceedings at the Grand Hyatt and the University of Miami will be provided to all symposium participants.

 Previous National Symposia

 - 2012 National Symposium: "New Faces, New Expectations"